tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/功能配置/直播截图和鉴黄_intl_en.md

 ## Modifying a Template

 1. Log in to the CSS console and select **Feature Configuration** > **[Live Screencapture & Porn Detection](https://console.cloud.tencent.com/live/config/jtjh).
-2. Find the desired screencapture and porn detection template that you created, and click **Edit** on the right to modify template information.
+2. Find the screencapture and porn detection template that you created, and click **Edit** on the right to modify template information.
 3. Click **Save**.

 ![](https://main.qcloudimg.com/raw/0ec0dcb3dc35571e1aab74b20d533c35.png)